 To hunt furbearers, you must posses a resident or non-resident hunting license.
 A trapping license does not allow you to hunt furbearers.

-For a downloadable PDF with specific information on furbearer hunting, including bobcat, weasel, opossum, skunk, raccoon, fox, and coyote click here.
+For more specific information on furbearer hunting, including bobcat, weasel, opossum, skunk, raccoon, fox, and coyote click here.

 Who Needs a Hunting License